-All Saints' Sunday

-Father Pat's Pastoral Ponderings

-The opening chapter of Genesis has long been a favorite of Christians, and ancient commentators discovered in its lines profound levels of meaning.
+February 1, 2015 First Sunday of the Triodion Father Pat's Pastoral Ponderings The Light of Creation The opening chapter of Genesis has long been a favorite of Christians, and ancient commentators discovered in its lines profound levels of meaning.
 In more recent times, on the other hand, some readers of Genesis, distracted by apologetic concerns alien to the deeper interests of the Sacred Text, have failed to discover those depths.
 For example, even from boyhood I recall that some of my teachers were preoccupied with the length of the six "days" of Creation.
 Was it really necessary, they asked, to think of those "days" in the sense of having twenty-four hours?
 Might they not, instead, represent long periods of Natural History?
+No, this is certainly not what the biblical author has in mind.
 The problem with such questions is that they distract the mind from the deeper message of the Sacred Text.
-It is safe to say that the Bible nowhere thinks of a day in our modern sense of the time required for a complete revolution of the earth.
-A biblical "day" is a loose standard of measurement; it is not something that we measure.
+To ask, "how long" these days of Creation are is a distraction.
+Genesis does not picture the earth as a ball spinning in space.
+Genesis 1 is not an exercise in Natural History.
+Even to raise the question "how long" is to depart from the meaning of the Sacred Text.
 Indeed, this is partly the point.
 In Genesis the setting and rising of the sun are not what determine day and night.
-With respect to Day One (\yom 'ehad\) of Creation we are told, "there was evening and morning," even though the sun itself had not yet been formed.
+With respect to Day One (yom 'ehad) of Creation we are told, "there was evening and morning," even though the sun itself had not yet been formed.
 How can there be evening and morning without a sun?
 For the Bible that is obviously not a problem.
 To make it a problem is a distraction.
 We modern folk think of the sunlight as that which makes the day, and the absence of sunlight as that which makes the night.
 However, Holy Scripture and its ancient commentators would have thought these very shallow notions.
 In the Bible, the sun "marks" the day; it does not create it.
 The day is still there, so to speak, with or without the sun.
 God created the light three days before He created any of the heavenly bodies.
 Light and darkness in the Creation story exist independent of the sun or anything else.
 Day and night are simply the names of light and darkness: "God called the light Day, and the darkness He called Night."
 It is important to note that Genesis does not say that God created darkness; darkness was, so to speak, already there.
 Darkness is nothingness; the night is vestigial non-existence.
 This is why the Bible's final book tells us, with respect to heaven, "There shall be no night there" (Revelation 22:5).
 Light, on the other hand, is the first thought of God; "Let there be light" are His first recorded words.
 The light in Genesis is not a by-product of solar energy.
 It is, rather, the principle of intelligibility in the structure of Creation.
 The light that God calls into being at the beginning of Genesis is that inner form of meaning that the mind of man, in due course, will be created to discover and investigate.